njsdias/ApacheSpark2-BigData/3-SparkExamples/FriendsByAge.md

   - 1: Copy the file fakefriendscsv to the project folder (C:\SparkScala)

   - 2: Open the Eclipse.
 Select the project.
-Rihj«ght click above the packahe.
+Right click above the packahe.
 Select Import... -> File Systems -> Select the folder C:\SparkScala (where you have the files for the course) -> Select FriendsByAge

   - 3: Go to main menu RUN -> Run Configuration ... -> Click twice above _Scala Application_ -> Name: FriendsByAge -> Main Classe: com.orgname.spark.FriendsByAge -> Click in Run button